DevMomo/Diffie-Hellman-Arduino/README.md

+#Diffie Hellman Arduino

-This file contains a basic implementation of the Diffie-Hellman key exchange protocol meant to be used between two Arduinos to communicate securely.
+A basic implementation of the Diffie-Hellman key exchange protocol meant to be used between two Arduinos to communicate securely.

-It was authored by myself and Monir Imamverdi.
+Authored by Monir Imamverdi and [Michael Nicholson](https://github.com/mjnichol).